 The IFRS IBNR reserves are calculated at an individual program level.
-Typically, the calculation is a function of recently earned premium volumes, expected lags in claims reporting, expected loss ratios and average claim payments.
+Typically, the calculation is a function of recently earned premium volumes, expected lags in claims reporting, expected lags in claims payments, expected loss ratios and average claim payments.
 The calculation is specific to the individual program and is tailored to account for the specific characteristics of that program.
 IFRS best estimate of IBNR and case reserves are used as the starting point to estimate the gross claims provisions before the following adjustments are applied:

-Expenses
+- Expenses

+- Discounting

-- Discounting - Reinsurance recoveries (where necessary)
+- Reinsurance recoveries (where necessary)